sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ## .spec.region

+### Description

+Defines in which AWS region the cluster and all the related resources will be created.

 ### Constraints

 **enum**: the value of this property must be equal to one of the following string values: